AlanRuijia/Compiler/README.md

 ### This is a simple C-like compiler using Antlr.
-This is also the final version of compiler course.
+This is also the final version of compiler course in SFU.

 ### How to use: